-NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL GENERAL AND SPECIAL MEETING OF SHAREHOLDERS

-NOTICE IS HEREBY GIVEN that the Annual General Meeting (the "Meeting") of the shareholders of IMPERIAL METALS CORPORATION (the "Company") will be held at 9:00 a.m.
-(Pacific time) on Wednesday, May 27, 2020 at 9:00 a.m.
+NOTICE IS HEREBY GIVEN that the Annual General and Special Meeting (the "Meeting") of the shareholders of IMPERIAL METALS CORPORATION (the "Company") will be held virtually by live audio webcast online at meetnow.global/MJ69Q6T on Wednesday, May 24, 2023 at 2:00 p.m.
 (Pacific time), for the following purposes:

-- 1. To receive audited consolidated financial statements of the Company for the year ended December 31, 2019, together with the auditors' report thereon; - 2.
+- 1. To receive audited consolidated financial statements of the Company for the year ended December 31, 2022, together with the auditors' report thereon; - 2.
 To elect directors of the Company for the ensuing year; - 3.
 To appoint auditors of the Company for the ensuing year and to authorize the directors to fix their remuneration; - 4.
+To consider and, if deemed advisable, pass a resolution approving the amendment and restatement of the Company's Share Purchase Plan to increase the maximum contribution that employees can contribute thereunder, as approved by the board of directors of the Company, and as set out in Schedule A of the accompanying Management Information Circular; and - 5.
 To transact such further and other business as may properly come before the Meeting or any adjournment(s) or postponement(s) thereof.

-The Company is holding the Meeting as a completely virtual meeting, which will be conducted via online audio webcast, where all shareholders regardless of geographic location and share ownership will have an equal opportunity to participate at the Meeting.
+The Company is holding the Meeting as a completely virtual meeting, which will be conducted virtually via live audio webcast online at meetnow.global/MJ69Q6T.
 Shareholders will not be able to attend the Meeting in person.
-Registered shareholders and duly appointed proxyholders will be able to attend and participate at the Meeting online at https://web.lumiagm.com/234674418.
-Non-registered shareholders (being shareholders who hold their shares, among others, through a broker, investment dealer, bank, trust company, custodian, nominee or other intermediary) who have not duly appointed themselves as proxyholder will not be able to participate at the Meeting.
+Registered shareholders and duly appointed proxyholders will be able to attend, ask questions and vote at the Meeting virtually through the above noted link.
+Non-registered shareholders (being shareholders who hold their shares, among others, through a broker, investment dealer, bank, trust company, custodian, nominee or other intermediary) who have not duly appointed themselves as proxyholder will be able to attend the virtual Meeting as guests, but guests will not be able to vote or ask questions at the Meeting.